j-corp-25/Mastermind_py/README.md

 The player will need to use these hints to eventually ‘crack the code` that the computer initializes with.
 The player has 10 attempts.

+## Game features:
+1. The player can ask for 2 hints and see them throughout the game session
+2. The player can modify the difficulty of the sequence
+3. The player can see their feedback for correct number and location
+4. The player can see how many attempts they have left throughout the game session
+5. The player has the option to display their name if they choose to.
+6. The player can see their previous combination guesses to help them figure out the code

 ## Barebone Requirements:
 The player needs to interact with the game: